MRU-CSIS-3512-202201-001/asg-01-instructions/milestone-04.md

 ### Code Quality

-Functional code is ok - but if you're going to develop code for a living, you can't *just* focus on making stuff that gets the job done.
+Functional code is ok - but if you're going to develop code for a living, you can't *just* focus on making stuff that _only_ "gets the job done".
 You also have to create code that is expressive enough to be understood and modified by others.
 Humourously, one of those others might be your future self!

 Your code should follow [these guidelines](design-guidelines.md) to attain full marks for your final milestone.

-I will dig into your repositories periodically to nose around and provide comments on what I see with your code.
+I will dig into your repositories periodically to nose around and provide comments on your code.
 This should give you opportunities to make improvements before the final milestone.

 ### Script Organization